 When to Visit Cinque Terre in 2026

 The park receives over 2.5 million visitors annually.
 April–early June and September–October offer warm hiking weather (15–22°C), open trails and 40–60% fewer visitors than July–August.
 July and August peak with up to 10,000 day-trippers arriving by train; the lower Sentiero Azzurro becomes a slow-moving queue.
 As of 2026, the national park has introduced daily visitor caps on the most popular sections — check the Cinque Terre National Park official site for current capacity limits and booking requirements before your visit.
+In summer, the best rhythm is to hike in the cool morning hours (7–8 am) and swim in the afternoon: Monterosso al Mare has the largest sandy beach, while Manarola and Riomaggiore offer rocky coves for a post-hike sea swim.

 | Month | Avg Temp | Crowd Level | Trail Conditions |